lyeskhalil/CORL/README.md

 Run `make create_environment`.
 This will create a new python environment for you to run this project.
 It will do it with conda if you have it installed or virtualenvwrapper otherwise.

 Now with you new virtual environment, run:
-`pip install -r Fruit-API/requirements.txt`
 `pip install -r requirements.txt`.

 You will also have to run `pip install -e .` inside the attention submodule.